tuhulab/bfi-wholegrain/README.md

 ## bfi-wholegrain
 Repository for my master thesis - investigation of biomarkers for whole grain cereal intake.

-Most of the codes and algorisms were produced by my supervisor G�zde G�rdeniz during her PhD and postdoc work in University of Copenhagen.
+Most of the codes and algorisms were produced by my supervisor Gözde Gürdeniz during her PhD and postdoc work in University of Copenhagen.
 I modified them and adapt to my master thesis.

 #Matlab
 These codes were based on Matlab and a Matlab package (pls toolbox).
 Pls toolbox is a commercial software developed based on Matlab.